 The best example of inductive coupling is wireless mobile charging.
 In this charging process, the mobile is placed on the charging station.
 Once the switch turns on, the automatic mobile starts charging.

-The transmitter is the part of the charger & the receiver is a part of the mobile.
+The transmitter is part of the charger & the receiver is a part of the mobile.
 So, charging takes place.
 Other examples are Induction cooking, wireless power transmission in medical devices & electric vehicles.

-In the near field, transfer of electric power takes place by the electric field using capacitive coupling between metal electrodes.
+In the near field, the transfer of electric power takes place by the electric field using capacitive coupling between metal electrodes.
 The use of this concept is for very few applications.
 Because the electric field is strongly reacting with most of the materials.

 Also, it will react with the human body too.
 The high voltage produced at electrode ends may cause hazards.